-Stock compensation expense is included in cost of goods sold, selling, and general and administrative expenses.
-The Company recognizes expense for all share- based awards over the service period, which is the shorter of the period until the employees' retirement eligibility dates or the service period for the award, for awards expected to vest.
+Stock compensation expense is included in cost of goods sold, selling, and general and administrative expenses depending on the nature of the service of the employee receiving the award.
+The Company recognizes expense for all share-based awards over the service period, which is the shorter of the period until the employees' retirement eligibility dates or the service period for the award, for awards expected to vest.
 Accordingly, expense is generally reduced for estimated forfeitures.
 ASC Topic 718 requires forfeitures to be estimated at the time of grant and revised if necessary, in subsequent periods if actual forfeitures differ from those estimates.